WADS

-WADS (690 AM) is a radio station licensed to Ansonia, Connecticut, owned by Radio Amor, Inc. The station serves the Greater Bridgeport and New Haven area with a Spanish language Christian radio format.
+WADS (690 AM) is a radio station licensed to Ansonia, Connecticut, owned by Radio Amor, Inc. The station serves the Greater Bridgeport and New Haven areas.

-By day, WADS is powered by 3,200 watts, on 690 AM by nighttime to protect for reserved Canadian station CKGM AM, WADS must sign off the air, to prevent and avoid interference.
+By day, WADS is powered with 3,200 watts.
+It must sign off the air at night to avoid interference to Canadian station CKGM.

-WADS went silent on August 12, 2022, due to losing its transmitter site.
-On August 31, 2024, the station resumed operations at a temporary transmitter site in Derby and went silent again on August 29, 2025 and went back on the air again on September 5, 2025.
+WADS went silent on August 12, 2022, due to the loss of its transmitter site.
+On August 31, 2024, the station resumed operations from a temporary transmitter site in Derby.
+The station went off the air again on August 27, 2025.
+It returned to the air from a temporary transmitter site on August 28, 2026.